Sixth hearing of the International Rights of Nature Tribunal

 Information

-Entitled “A New Pledge for Mother Nature”, in this event GTAGlobal Tapestry of Alternatives vision will be present with the presence of Ashish Kothari, as a judge in the panel.
-Alos, Shrishtee Bajpai will be presente in the panel “Victories of the Rights of Nature & AlternativesAre activities and initiatives, concepts, worldviews, or action proposals by collectives, groups, organizations, communities, or social movements challenging and replacing the dominant system that perpetuates inequality, exploitation, and unsustainabiity.
+The GTAGlobal Tapestry of Alternatives's vision was present at this event with Ashish Kothari serving as a judge on the panel.
+In addition, Shrishtee Bajpai was present on the panel “Victories for the Rights of Nature and AlternativesAre activities and initiatives, concepts, worldviews, or action proposals by collectives, groups, organizations, communities, or social movements challenging and replacing the dominant system that perpetuates inequality, exploitation, and unsustainabiity.
 In the GTA we focus primarily on what we call "radical or transformative alternatives", which we define as initiatives that are attempting to break with the dominant system and take paths towards direct and radical forms of political and economic democracy, localised self-reliance, social justice and equity, cultural and knowledge diversity, and ecological resilience.
 Their locus is neither the State nor the capitalist economy.
 They are advancing in the process of dismantling most forms of hierarchies, assuming the principles of sufficiency, autonomy, non-violence, justice and equality, solidarity, and the caring of life and the Earth.
 They do this in an integral way, not limited to a single aspect of life.
-Although such initiatives may have some kind of link with capitalist markets and the State, they prioritize their autonomy to avoid significant dependency on them and tend to reduce, as much as possible, any relationship with them.”.
+Although such initiatives may have some kind of link with capitalist markets and the State, they prioritize their autonomy to avoid significant dependency on them and tend to reduce, as much as possible, any relationship with them..”

 Organizers